AMSOIL Shipping Information

 Cleaning

-Oil acts as a cleaning agent in the engine by flushing contaminants from critical components.
+Oil acts as a cleaning agent in the engine by suspending contaminants within the fluid or by preventing the contaminants from adhering to components.
 Sludge, varnish, and oxidation buildup on the pistons, rings, valve stems, and seals will lead to severe engine damage if not controlled by the oil.
+Base oils possess a varying degree of solvency that assists in maintaining internal cleanliness.
+Solvency is the ability of a fluid to dissolve a solid, liquid or gas.
+While the solvency of the oil is important, detergents and dispersants play a key role.
+Detergents are additives that prevent contaminants from adhering to components, especially hot components such as pistons or piston rings.
+Dispersants are additives that keep contaminants suspended in the fluid.
+Dispersants act as a solvent, helping the oil maintain cleanliness and prevent sludge formation.
 Oil formulated with the optimal additives will hold these contaminants in suspension until they are removed by the oil filtration system or during the course of an oil change.

 Protection

+A lubricant must have the ability to prevent or minimize internal component corrosion.
 Oil provides a protective barrier, isolating non-like metals to prevent corrosion.
+Lubricants accomplish this either by chemically neutralizing corrosive products or by creating a barrier between the components and the corrosive material.
 Corrosion, like wear, results in the removal of metal from engine parts.
 Corrosion works like a slow acting wear mechanism.

 Cooling